opendocsg/slw-judgments-backfill/2012_SGHC_243/report.md

 41     This arguably also suggests that failure to serve a payment response does not preclude a respondent from relying on an alleged invalidity of a payment claim in a setting aside application made to the court.

-42     I come now to Mr Lam’s other argument that the validity of the payment claim could be waived and was waived by the Plaintiff because (a) the Plaintiff had paid $110,000.00 being a partial payment of the amount awarded under the AD and, in so doing, had waived its right to challenge the validity of the payment claim and (b) any error by the adjudicator about the validity of the payment claim was a mere irregularity which could be waived, relying on the judgment of Prakash J in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ [2010] 1 SLR 658 (“CHHK”) at [43] and [44].
+42     I come now to Mr Lam’s other argument that the validity of the payment claim could be waived and was waived by the Plaintiff because (a) the Plaintiff had paid $110,000.00 being a partial payment of the amount awarded under the AD and, in so doing, had waived its right to challenge the validity of the payment claim and (b) any error by the adjudicator about the validity of the payment claim was a mere irregularity which could be waived, relying on the judgment of Prakash J in _Chip Hup Hup Kee Construction Pte Ltd v Ssangyong Engineering & Construction Co Ltd_ <span class="citation">[2010] 1 SLR 658</span> (“CHHK”) at [43] and [44].

 43     I was of the view that if the payment claim was in breach of s 10(1) SOPA, as alleged by the